cosmicCacophony/artibound/MULTICOLOR_DESIGN.md

 ## Multicolor Hero Philosophy

+### Artifact Foundry Draft Pattern (Reference)

+**2-Color Draft Strategy in Foundry:**
+- **Turn 1**: Deploy 1 strong-statted champion with weaker signature cards
+  - Purpose: Cast spells in 1/3 lanes
+  - Trade-off: Strong stats but weaker signature cards
+- **Turn 2-3**: Deploy weaker-statted but strong hero of that color in different lane
+  - Purpose: Have 2/3 lanes access to that color
+  - Trade-off: Weaker stats but enables color access across lanes

+**Design Insight**: Heroes are deployed strategically to enable color access, not just for their individual power.

 ### Dual-Color Heroes (Current)
 - **Purpose**: Enable 2-color strategies
 - **Power Level**: Stronger than mono-color, baseline for multi-color
 - **Examples**:
   - RW heroes (Valiant Commander, War Captain)
   - UB heroes (Void Archmage, Shadow Necromancer)

+### Turn 1 Deployment Strategy in Artibound

+**Key Difference**: Artibound deploys 2 heroes on turn 1 (vs Foundry's 1 hero)

+**Turn 1 Hero Selection Options:**
+1. **Strong heroes that are a bit less strong** - Prioritize enabling colors over raw power
+2. **Heroes you don't mind dying** - Deploy heroes that enable colors but aren't critical to your game plan

+**Design Goal**: Turn 1 deployment should create interesting trade-offs between hero power and color access.

+**Important**: Draft should always provide enough heroes to make a deck, even if players choose poorly colored champions.
+There are no default heroes - players must draft all 4 heroes.

+### Multicolor Hero Balance Approaches

+Multicolor heroes (2-3 colors) should be balanced using one of two approaches:

+#### Approach A: Weaker Stats, Stronger Spells
+- **Stats**: Statted a bit weaker than mono-color heroes
+- **Rationale**: Balance having access to much stronger spells
+- **Example**: 2-color hero with 4/9 stats (vs 5/11 for mono-color) but enables powerful 2-color spells
+- **Trade-off**: Less durable but enables more powerful deck

+#### Approach B: Normal Stats, Weaker Signature, Enabler Role
+- **Stats**: Statted as normal color heroes (same as mono-color)
+- **Signature Cards**: Weaker than mono-color hero signatures
+- **Power Source**: Power comes from enabling other cards in your deck, not from signature cards
+- **Example**: 2-color hero with 5/11 stats but signature card is 3-mana instead of 4-mana, and weaker effect
+- **Trade-off**: Same durability but less individual power, more enabling power

+**Design Principle**: Multicolor heroes should not be strictly better than mono-color heroes.
+They should have trade-offs that balance their color access advantage.

+### Hero Deployment Patterns

+#### Pattern 1: Color Access Priority
+- **Turn 1**: Deploy heroes to enable color access for your deck
+- **Priority**: Color access > Individual hero power
+- **Risk**: Weaker heroes may die, but you can cast your spells

+#### Pattern 2: Power Priority
+- **Turn 1**: Deploy strongest heroes regardless of color
+- **Priority**: Individual hero power > Color access
+- **Risk**: May not be able to cast all your spells, but heroes are safer

+#### Pattern 3: Balanced Approach
+- **Turn 1**: Mix of strong heroes and color enablers
+- **Priority**: Balance between power and access
+- **Risk**: Moderate risk, moderate reward

+**Design Goal**: Create meaningful decisions about which heroes to deploy when, based on your deck's needs.

 ### Tri-Color Heroes (New)
 - **Purpose**: Enable 3-color strategies, powerful convergence effects